element-hq/policies/riot-im/cookie_policy.md

 Our analytics are opt-in - if you do not choose to share your anonymous usage data Riot.im will not need to place any cookies on your computer for analytics.

 Our analytics are powered by the Free and Open Source analytics platform [Matomo](https://matomo.org/), hosted entirely within our network.
-We don’t share any analytics data with third parties.
+We don't share any analytics data with third parties.

 All cookies created by Matomo start with either  _pk_ref, _pk_cvar, _pk_id, or _pk_ses.